ceugenia/ceugenia/README.md

 I’m a researcher at **UC Riverside’s MIGCrest Lab**, passionate about leveraging **machine learning and bioinformatics** to decode complex biological systems.
 My current work focuses on **single-cell transcriptomics, neural crest development, and building reproducible tools** that make genomic data more accessible and interpretable.

-*"Turning data into biological insight — one pipeline at a time."*

 ---

 ## 🖥️ Current Focus